jrgenerative/fixed-wing-sim/README.md

 This repository provides an example of a non-linear fixed-wing glider simulation with Matlab Simulink and FlightGear using tables of aerodynamic coefficients computed with Tornado [[1]](#tornado)., an implementation of the Vortex Lattice Method.

-Furthermore, the implementation also contains scripts to deduce the longitudinal and lateral linear time invariant systems (LTI) for the trimmed gliding state.
+The implementation also contains scripts to find the trimmed gliding state and deduce longitudinal and lateral linear time invariant systems for this state.

 ## Overview